vimarsh244/ML4Sci_DeepLense_GSoC25/README.md

     - ... to add here the eqn
     - train with that

+    (done all the above.. see README for results)

     There are still some issues as the val loss after a point goes haywire and havent been able to figure out why that is happening

 - **Q6_FoundationModel**